Thomas J. Arnold: Wuhu

 The Arnolds received a joyful welcome from the Chinese Christians upon their return.
 Mr. Arnold then spent several months overseeing the boys' school in Nanking, until he was able to return to a more permanent position at Wuhu in 1901.
 This was excellent for Arnold, who had always had his heart there.
 However, he remarks that there were new conditions there in the attitude of the people; especially the officials presented him with a peculiar amount of difficulty, but the situation also presented new opportunities.
 There was also a large increase in the number of natives interested in the church, however, some of these inquiries desired only to reap the benefits of being associated with the Christians.
 In order to counter this, Mr. Arnold found it necessary to publicly denounce several Chinese people.
 There was also an epidemic of cholera during 1902 in which not a single native Christian died.
 This opened many of the non-Christians to question their beliefs and come to find out more about Christianity.

 Death

 In 1903, Wuhu acquired many new and competent teachers who greatly helped the education work there.
 Arnold's health began to deteriorate in 1904 but he continued to work into late 1905.

-Arnold eventually died of a disease known as sprue, which slowly crept upon him, and which Elizabeth believed was a result of living in unsanitary conditions during many of his long journeys.
+Arnold eventually died of a disease known as sprue (celiac disease) which slowly crept upon him, and which Elizabeth believed was a result of living in unsanitary conditions during many of his long journeys.
 In all Arnold had worked a total of 16 years in the mission field.
 After the death of her husband, Elizabeth took the children back to England and Rugby for their initial education and then moved to Hiram, Ohio, where her children went to college.
 Their home was in the current Hiram Historical Society building.